belangeo/pyo/documentation/source/perftips.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Even if they run in different threads, with different priorities, the audio callback and the graphical interface of a python program are parts of a unique process, sharing the same CPU.
+Even if they run in different threads, with different priorities, the audio callback and the graphical interface of a Python program are parts of a unique process, sharing the same CPU.
 Don't use the Server's GUI if you don't need to see the meters or use the volume slider.
-Instead, you could start the script from command line with `-i` flag to leave the interpreter alive.
+Instead, you could start the script from the command line with `-i` flag to leave the interpreter alive.

 .. code-block:: bash